 Many colleges still require standardized tests.
 If you are planning on applying to a college that requires it and need to take it now, then you can register for the June test dates when both College Board and ACT will offer them.
 Should the tests be postponed again, then you will be able to reschedule, free of charge.
 If you need to brush up on your knowledge, then both the College Board and the ACT are offering free resources to help students prepare for the test.

-Sign up for Empowerly´s FREE Digital Toolkit today to access all of our online tools and more, and stay up-to-date on the new feature releases and offerings.
+Sign up for a free conversation with an Empowerly expert to access all of our online tools and more, and stay up-to-date on the new feature releases and offerings.